 • Congress should establish robust training resources within the Department of Commerce, Small Business Administration, Federal Trade Commission, and/or other appropriate agencies that can provide guidance to startups and small businesses, particularly minority-owned and rural businesses, to ensure they are abiding by the most basic privacy requirements they may be subject to as a result of legislation or rulemaking.

-The U.S. Must Lead Globally
+The United States Must Lead Globally

 • TechNet supports the efforts of the United States and its partners to expand the Global Cross Border Privacy Rules system, talks in the Organization for Economic Co-operation and Development on Trusted Government Access, and the Data Free Flows with Trust Initiative.
-Additionally, the U.S. must reverse its decision to abandon longstanding, bipartisan digital trade positions at the World Trade Organization and resume its support for prohibitions on forced data localization, tech transfer, and source code disclosure, while ensuring non-discriminatory treatment of digital products.
-All of these initiatives will benefit U.S. industry by forging a path for cross border data flows.
+Additionally, the United States must reverse its decision to abandon longstanding, bipartisan digital trade positions at the World Trade Organization and resume its support for prohibitions on forced data localization, tech transfer, and source code disclosure, while ensuring non-discriminatory treatment of digital products.
+All of these initiatives will benefit American industry by forging a path for cross border data flows.

 Facial Recognition Technology